'This Is a Black Neighborhood. You Aren’t Black.'

 Data from the Longitudinal Tract Database created by John R. Logan, Zengwang Xu, and Brian Stults.
 Maps created by Michael Bader.

+For Inglewood resident Erin Aubry Kaplan, the change would mean an increase in her home’s value but at the expense of a unique cultural space.
+“I got an email from my neighborhood listserve,” Kaplan says.
+"Someone just sent out a message: don't sell your house.
+Don't sell your house, stay put."

 Michael Joe (far left) and his friends live in Inglewood.
 Michael is just 14 and loves Inglewood, but already worries about how new development, like the coming NFL stadium, might affect the cost of living in the community.
-"It's definitely going to change because property values are going to go up, and it's going to be harder for people with low income to keep their places, and they are going to have to move out of Inglewood." -- Michael Joe Photo: Saul Gonzalez
+"It's definitely going to change because property values are going to go up, and it's going to be harder for people with low income to keep their places, and they are going to have to move out of Inglewood," says Michael Joe.
+Photo: Saul Gonzalez

 You're invited!
 Come out and join the conversation about whether investment in neighborhoods like West Adams, Elysian Valley and Boyle Heights can benefit long-time residents and newcomers alike.
 This live broadcast will be hosted by KCRW’s Saul Gonzalez.